hirenhk15/risk-models-for-medical-prognosis/README.md

 This project is inspired from Coursera: [AI for Medical Prognosis](https://www.coursera.org/learn/ai-for-medical-prognosis/home/welcome) course.
 I have build a real-world implementation of an end-to-end machine learning system upon that idea.
 Also, I would like to thank [Krish Naik](https://www.youtube.com/channel/UCNU_lfiiWBdtULKOw6X0Dig) and [iNeuron](https://ineuron.ai/) team for sharing their knowledge via YouTube videos that helped me to build this project.

 ## Future developments
+ - Unit test and system test integration in CI/CD Pipeline.
  - Database integration to store predictions for further analytics.
  - Batch prediction from files of medical records of patients.
  - Auto monitoring of the model performance and retrain if required!